 Willie Estrada is a former National IT Manager/Director who worked for several Fortune 500 companies in and around the Wall St. area for 20 years.
-However, once upon a time, he was a Gang Leader whose gang "The Imperial Bachelors" were once involved with a great deal of violence, until Willie became one of its leaders, and helped bring peace into one of the most violent neighborhoods of the South Bronx.
-When it was called, "The Murder Capital of the United States" during the early 1970s, they introduced and hosted Latin Hustle at parties his gang's home base, St. Mary's Recreation Center, as an alternative to violence during the latter part of 1974.
+However, once upon a time, he was a Gang Leader whose gang "The Imperial Bachelors" were once involved with a great deal of violence, until Willie became one of its leaders, and he and his friends helped bring peace into one of the most violent neighborhoods of the South Bronx.
+When it was called, "The Murder Capital of the United States" during the early 1970s, they introduced and hosted Latin Hustle parties at his gang's home base, St. Mary's Recreation Center, as an alternative to violence during the latter part of 1974.
 He went on to become a Professional Dancer, Author, Actor, Entertainer, Music Business Impresario, and National IT Manager and is now Producing a documentary film based on his book The Dancing Gangsters of the South Bronx.